 Today, chicory coffee can still be found in many parts of the world and is often used as a caffeine-free alternative to regular coffee.

-Summary Chicory coffee is a beverage made using chicory root that has been roasted, ground and brewed into coffee.
-It is believed to have first been used during a coffee shortage in France in the 1800s, but it remains popular around the world today.
+Chicory coffee is a drink made from roasted, gound, and brewed chicory root.
+It’s believed to have first been used during a coffee shortage in France in the 1800s, but it remains popular around the world today.

 Chicory root is the primary ingredient in chicory coffee.

-Although the amounts can vary, it’s generally recommended to use about 2 tablespoons (about 11 grams) of ground chicory root per 1 cup (235 milliliters) of water.
+Although the amounts vary, it’s generally recommended to use about 2 tablespoons (11 grams) of ground chicory root per 1 cup (237 mL) of water.